Skip to content

 lerim serve

 Start the HTTP API server and daemon loop in a single process.
-The web UI is Lerim Cloud (separate repo), not bundled here.
+The open-source dashboard in dashboard/ talks directly to this local API.

 Overview